 The Judicial Conference of Indiana is charged with developing a standard Presentence Investigation (PSI) Report to be used by all courts in Indiana.
 The PSI Report and the associated risk assessment are intended to provide the sentencing judge with information about an offender's potential risks and needs, allowing the trial court to provide an appropriate sentence, supervision plan and treatment services.

-The Supreme Court developed the electronic means for scoring and storing the results compiled during specific points of the juvenile and criminal justice processes in partnership with the Indiana Judicial Center.
+The Supreme Court developed the electronic means for scoring and storing the results compiled during specific points of the juvenile and criminal justice processes in partnership with the Indiana Office of Court Services.
 The information gathered allows users to develop individualized case plans for offenders with the goal of reducing recidivism.

 In partnership with the Indiana Department of Child Services (DCS), the Supreme Court provides an INcite application for probation officers to assist in the determination of IV-E eligibility for federal reimbursements of costs associated with services and out-of-home placements for juveniles in delinquency cases.
 The changes in the law became effective January 1, 2009.

 The home detention report is prepared for the Judicial Conference of Indiana and is required to be submitted to the Indiana Office of Court Services according to Indiana Code 11-13-1-4(b).
 The INcite Home Detention Reporting application allows for the electronic generation of this report.